imxuyu/imxuyu.github.io/_pages/about.md

 # 💬 Invited Talks
+- *2026.05*, The 8th Academic Forum on Artificial Intelligence of Beijing Universities.
-- *2025.05*, The 6th Academic Forum on Artificial Intelligence of Beijing Universities.
+- *2025.05*, The 7th Academic Forum on Artificial Intelligence of Beijing Universities.